Why restore your foreskin?

 When done correctly, non-surgical restoration techniques are entirely free of pain.
 If it does hurt you're doing something wrong.

 Most non-surgical techniques utilize inexpensive and easily affordable materials.
+It's even possible to use your own bare hands, for free.

 Surgical restoration may initially appear to be an option worth considering.
 However, while NORM Southern California recognizes the right of every man to choose the restoration technique that best suits his particular needs, we do not advocate surgery as a viable option.
 The results of surgical restoration are much less satisfactory than the results of non-surgical restoration - at least one physician we know of has discontinued performing restoration surgery because of this.